††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (8) Curriculum change.

-††††† (a) A prelicensure nursing education program that is not accredited by a national nursing accrediting body shall submit a written plan for major curriculum revisions to the board a minimum of four (4) months prior to the planned implementation.
+††††† (a) A program of nursing that is not accredited by a national nursing accrediting body shall submit a written plan for major curriculum revisions to the board a minimum of four (4) months prior to the planned implementation.

 ††††† a.
-A change in the philosophy, mission or outcomes, which results in a reorganization or re-conceptualization of the entire curriculum;
+A change in the philosophy, mission, or outcomes that results in a reorganization or re-conceptualization of the entire curriculum; or

 ††††† b.
-The addition of tracks or alternative programs of study that provide educational mobility; or
+The addition of tracks or alternative programs of study that provide educational mobility.

-††††† (c) A program of nursing that implements a curriculum change shall provide an evaluation of the outcomes of those changes through the first graduating class following full implementation of the curriculum change.
+††††† (b) A program of nursing that implements a curriculum change shall provide an evaluation of the outcomes of those changes through the first graduating class following full implementation of the curriculum change.
 The program of nursing shall also submit the evaluation with its annual report.

 ††††† (9) Integrated practicum.

 ††††† (a) The curriculum shall include an integrated practicum.
 The integrated practicum shall consist of a minimum of 120 clock hours of concentrated clinical experience of direct patient care in a health care facility or health care organization.

 ††††† (b) The integrated practicum shall be completed within a period not to exceed seven (7) consecutive weeks while the governing institution is in session during the last semester or quarter of a nursing program.

 ††††† Section 3.
 Simulation Standards.
 (1)(a) A program of nursing that uses simulation shall adhere to the standards set in this section.